How Mobile Search works

 This means:

-- The page must be opened directly on a real mobile device, or
+- Open the page directly on a real mobile device, or

-- The browser width must be set under 768px before loading the page.
+- Set the browser width under 768px before loading or refreshing the page.

-Why a black or empty mobile header can appear
+Why the mobile header can appear empty or black

-If the page was cached in desktop mode, the mobile header can appear empty or black.
+If the page was cached in desktop mode, the mobile header can appear empty, black, or incomplete.

 This happens because the Mobile Search markup was not generated when the page was cached.

-If the same cache is used for both, the mobile header can inherit a desktop-cached version. - Clear all caches after making changes:
+- If the same cache is used for both desktop and mobile, the mobile header can inherit a desktop cached version.

 - server cache

-- Confirm that Advanced Search is enabled in Theme Options → Search → Advanced Search Display and not disabled by page-level overrides.
+- Confirm that Advanced Search is enabled from Theme Options > Search > Advanced Search Display and not disabled by page-level settings.

 Mobile Search and Hero Media

-When using a search form inside the header (Hero Media), the Mobile Search follows the same logic as the desktop search.
-This applies to any search form type configured in: Theme Options → Search → Advanced Search Form
+When using a search form inside the header or Hero Media area, the Mobile Search follows the same search configuration as the desktop search.

 The search form can be displayed: